NuGet/docs.microsoft.com-nuget/docs/concepts/Security-Best-Practices.md

 Packages can come from different feeds.
 To ensure you are secure, knowing what feed your packages are coming from is a best practice.
 One such best practice is the use of a single feed.
 You can accomplish this by using multiple upstream source feeds to bring your packages into a single feed.

-For more information about single NuGet feeds, [see the following documentation](/azure/devops/artifacts/concepts/upstream-sources?view=azure-devops).
+For more information to secure your package feeds, see [3 Ways to Mitigate Risk When Using Private Package Feeds](https://azure.microsoft.com/en-us/resources/3-ways-to-mitigate-risk-using-private-package-feeds/).

 ### Client trust policies